 Impaired Means facilities that are impaired as defined in Prudential Standard APS 220 Credit Quality (APS 220).
-'In use' information technology equipment Refers to information technology equipment classified as property, plant and equipment (including software applications that are an integral part of hardware) used in the production process of the institution as at the reporting date.
+'In use' information technology equipment Refers to information technology equipment classified as property , plant and equipment (including software applications that are an integral part of hardware) used in the production process of the institution as at the reporting date.
 Individual provision Means all provisions for impairment assessed by an ADI or RFC on an individual basis as defined by the Australian Accounting Standards.

 Industrial buildings Means any non-residential buildings (or parts of such buildings) where the primary purpose is for manual labour or storage.

+It includes:

+warehouses; and

+•-factories.

+•

-It includes: warehouses; andfactories.
-Industrial machinery and equipment Represents machinery and equipment where the primary business function is for use in the production of goods and/or services.
-Some items within this category may be mobile and capable of transporting people or goods.
-It includes: engines and turbines; pumps, compressors and hydraulic power engines; lifting and handling equipment; machine tools and accessories (hand tools, tools customarily in a workshop); equipment for food and beverage preparation point of sale terminals and booking systems;
+Industrial machinery and Represents machinery and equipment where the primary business function is for use in the production of goods and/or services.

+equipment Some items within this category may be mobile and capable of transporting people or goods.

+It includes:

+• engines and turbines;

+• pumps, compressors and hydraulic power engines;

+• lifting and handling equipment;

+• machine tools and accessories (hand tools, tools customarily in a workshop);

+equipment for food and beverage preparation

+point of sale terminals and booking systems;

-industrial cooking appliances; domestic appliances for production purposes; and climate control systems and other equipment in core production.
-Information technology equipment Refers to devices that have a primary function related to the collection, transfer, storage, or processing of data.
+industrial cooking appliances;

+domestic appliances for production purposes; and

+• climate control systems and other equipment in core production.

+Information technology equipment Refers to devices that have a primary function related to the collection transfer, storage, or processing of data.

 Examples include, computers, monitors, keyboards, drives and servers.

+Information Refers to expenses incurred during the reporting period related to the use of

+technology information technology (including equipment, software and services).

+expenses It excludes:

+incurred • wages and salaries of own employees; and

+• computer software capitalised.

+Insurance It includes:

+premiums other optional third party and comprehensive motor vehicle insurance

+than workers premiums;

+compensation • fire, general, accident and public liability premiums; and

+professional indemnity insurance premiums.

+It excludes:

-Information technology expenses incurred Refers to expenses incurred during the reporting period related to the use of information technology (including equipment, software and services).
-It excludes: wages and salaries of own employees; and computer software capitalised.
-Insurance It includes: premiums other than workers compensation optional third party and comprehensive motor vehicle insurance premiums; fire, general, accident and public liability premiums; and professional indemnity insurance premiums.
-It excludes: workers compensation insurance premiums/levies.
-Report this as workers' compensation premiums/costs; and compulsory third party motor vehicle insurance premiums.
-Intangible assets Has the meaning as in AASB 138 Intangible Assets (AASB 138).
-Interest- Means liabilities that have a contractual interest rate greater than zero. bearing If an account has more than one contractual interest rate , report as interest-bearing if at least one of the contractual interest rates is greater than zero.
+• workers compensation insurance premiums/levies.
+Report this as workers' compensation premiums/costs; and

+• compulsory third party motor vehicle insurance premiums.
+Intangible assets Has the meaning as in AASB 139 138 Intangible Assets (AASB 139).
+138).
+Interest- bearing Means liabilities that have a contractual interest rate greater than zero.
+If an account has more than one contractual interest rate , report as interest-bearing if at least one of the contractual interest rates is greater than zero.
 Interest expense incurred Payments of interest incurred during the period that are due to customers and holders of debt securities during the period, including coupon payments.
-Report interest expense incurred in accordance with Australian Accounting Standards.
+Interest Report interest expense incurred should be reported in accordance with Australian Accounting Standards.
 It includes: payments of scheduled interest distributions made during the period; the interest component of zero coupon security repayments, borrowing under repurchase agreements and securities borrowing activity; and scheduled interest payments that were not made during the period (including scheduled distributions on hybrid instruments).
 It excludes: non-interest payments made to customers or holders of debt securities (such as principal payments or fees).
 Interest income earned Interest earned from customers and issuers of securities during the period, including coupon payments.
+Interest Report interest income earned should be reported in accordance with Australian Accounting Standards.
+It includes: payments of scheduled interest distributions received during the period; the interest component of funds received from zero coupon security repayments, repurchase agreements and securities lending activity; and • scheduled interest payments that were not received during the period (including scheduled distributions on hybrid securities).
+It excludes: non-interest payments received from customers or issuers of debt securities (such as principal payments or fees).